S-domain/E-TransConvNet/README.md

-# Our codes will be made available upon paper publication.
+# The source code for the E-TransConvNet architecture will be made available soon.